Best Overall Women's Ski Glove

 Taking off skins and performing simple tasks can be vital in the backcountry.
 Here we use the Gordini Gloves which provide enough dexterity so we don't have take off gloves when it's really cold outside.

 When deciding between gloves or mittens, make sure to determine if dexterity is important to you.
 If it is, go with a thinner glove.
 If it isn't, check out the many different mitten options!

-In order to test the products' dexterities, we ran each through a gamut of simple tasks, like clipping buckles, pulling skins, and tying bows with our shoe laces.
+To test the products' dexterities, we ran each through a gamut of simple tasks, like clipping buckles, pulling skins, and tying bows with our shoelaces.
 A few key characteristics resulted in better dexterity.
 First, is the obvious - is the model a mitten or a glove?
 Gloves provide better dexterity because you can use your fingers.
 In mitts, dexterity is hindered because your fingers can't move independently.
 Second, is the thickness of the glove.
 A thicker construction results in less dexterity and vice versa.
 Lastly is fit.
 A glove that is too large or small will impede the ability to move your fingers effectively.
 For women, a slimmer, women's-specific fit typically provides more dexterity than a glove/mitt with a floppier, wider fit.

 Amber on a cold day, putting skins away before descending down Browns Gulch.
 The Kinco Pigskin gloves provide good dexterity, but at this point Amber can't feel her fingers due to the cold, windy conditions (despite her smile).